BrightstarDB/BrightstarDB/doc/sphinx/Developing_With_BrightstarDB2.rst

               {
-                  //find the match for the username var login = context.NerdDinnerLogins.Where(l => l.Username.Equals(username)).FirstOrDefault();
+                  //find the match for the username var login = context.NerdDinnerLogins.Where(l =>
+                                       l.Username.Equals(username)).FirstOrDefault();
                   if (login == null) continue;
                   foreach (var role in roleNames)
                   {
-                      //if the Roles collection of the login does not already contain the role, then add it if (login.Roles.Contains(role)) continue;
+                      // if the Roles collection of the login does not already contain the
+                      // role, then add it
+                      if (login.Roles.Contains(role)) continue;
                       login.Roles.Add(role);
                   }